What Is The Meaning Of LTV In Real Estate?

 What would you rather have: a Lamborghini or a rental home creating passive income for you?

-General Beata Wojtalik 1 Aug
+General Beata Gratton 1 Aug

 What would you rather have: a Lamborghini or a rental home creating passive income for you?